google/skia-buildbot/kube/go/authproxy/PROD.md

 # auth-proxy Production Manual

-First make sure you are familiar with the design of alert-manager by reading the [DESIGN](http://go/auth-proxy) doc.
+First make sure you are familiar with the design of auth-proxy by reading the [DESIGN](http://go/auth-proxy) doc.

 # Alerts